2-10 Home Warranty Reviews 2026: Coverage, Cost & Complaints

 • Does NOT cover structural defects

 The home service contract is the product available to any homeowner (new or existing).
-It covers the cost of repairing or replacing major systems and appliances that break down from normal wear and tear—think HVAC, water heaters, refrigerators, and dishwashers.
+It covers the cost of repairing or replacing major systems and appliances that break down from normal wear and tear, including HVAC, water heaters, refrigerators, and dishwashers.
 This is the product you'd shop for as a homebuyer or existing homeowner looking to budget-protect your home.

 Compare Home Warranty Options in Ohio